qri-io/rfcs/text/0004-structured_data_io.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+Creating a structured I/O stream requires a minimum of three things:
+- a stream of raw data bytes
+- the _data format_ of that stream (eg: JSON)
+- a data schema

+The Format & Schema are specified in the passed-in structure, the byte stream is an io.Reader or io.Writer primitive.
 Here's a quick example of creating a reader from scratch & reading it's values:
 ```golang
   import (
     "strings"